 Exercise-induced oxygen desaturation can be a problem among COPD patients without chronic hypoxemia.
 During pulmonary rehabilitation it is common practice to supplement oxygen during exercise training with the aim of facilitating higher exercise intensity.
-There was little support for oxygen supplementation during exercise training for individuals with COPD from a 2007 systematic review,255 but most evidence was limited by low study quality.
-A large RCT,256 with blinding of participants, trainers and assessors, demonstrated that COPD patients training with either supplemental oxygen or medical air had significantly improved exercise capacity and health-related quality of life; no greater benefit with oxygen was observed.
+There was little support for oxygen supplementation during exercise training for individuals with COPD from a 2007 systematic review, to supplement exercise was limited by low study quality.
+A large RCT, with blinding of participants, trainers and assessors, demonstrated that COPD patients training with either supplemental oxygen or medical air had significantly improved exercise capacity and health-related quality of life; no greater benefit with oxygen was observed.
 The incidence and severity of adverse events were similar in both groups.
 In patients with severe COPD on long-term oxygen therapy (LTOT) in whom exercise training is done with oxygenation systems, there has been increased interest in using an alternative tool, namely nasally administered mixtures of humidified air-oxygen blends at flow rates of 20-60 L/min (HFNT).
-HFNT may reduce respiratory muscle load and respiratory rate, while increasing expiratory time.257 In an RCT, the delivery of HFNT during training sessions, as compared with usual oxygen, was not associated with a greater improvement in endurance time, the primary outcome, or in health status.258 However, a greater improvement in 6-minute walking distance (6MWD) test was observed with HFNT.
-The proportion of patients reaching the minimal clinically important difference (MCID) in endurance time and 6MWD was also significantly higher with HFNT.
+HFNT may reduce respiratory muscle load and respiratory rate, while increasing expiratory time.
+The name RCT, the delivery of HFNT during training sessions, as compared with usual oxygen, was not associated with a greater improvement in endurance time, the primary outcome, or in health status.
+Health status.
+Health status.
+Health status are reaching the minimal clinically important difference (MCID) in endurance time and 6MWD was also significantly higher with HFNT.
 Finally, there was no significant difference between the two therapies in patients' satisfaction.
 Further studies are needed to evaluate the efficacy of this treatment.

-Limited data exist regarding the effectiveness of pulmonary rehabilitation after an acute exacerbation of COPD, but systematic reviews have shown that among those patients who have had a recent exacerbation (≤ 2 weeks from prior hospitalization), pulmonary rehabilitation can reduce readmissions and mortality.259 However, initiating pulmonary rehabilitation before the patient's discharge may compromise survival through unknown mechanisms.260 Pulmonary rehabilitation also ranks as one of the most cost-effective treatment strategies.249
+Limited data exist regarding the effectiveness of pulmonary rehabilitation after an acute exacerbation of COPD, but systematic reviews have shown that among those patients who have had a recent exacerbation (≤ 2 weeks from prior hospitalization), pulmonary rehabilitation can reduce readmissions and mortality.
+However, initiating pulmonary rehabilitation before the patient's discharge may compromise survival through unknown mechanisms.
+Pulmonary rehabilitation also ranks as one of the most cost-effective treatment strategies.
+Pulmonary rehabilitation also ranks as one of the most cost-effective treatment strategies.

 There are many challenges with pulmonary rehabilitation.
 Referral of patients who might benefit, uptake and completion of pulmonary rehabilitation is frequently limited, partly through provider ignorance as well as patients' lack of awareness of availability or benefits.
 The recommended length of pulmonary rehabilitation (minimum of 6 weeks) could also be a limitation in many countries due to funding constraints of insurance companies and/or national health funds.
-Virtual reality pulmonary rehabilitation could be an alternative combined or not with traditional exercise training; this may be of particular interest in countries where the length of pulmonary rehabilitation programs is limited to less than 4 weeks.261 Another challenge is encouraging sustained long-term physical activity.
-Although the approach may need to be personalized, behavioral lifestyle physical activity intervention has shown promising results i.e., the potential to decrease sedentarity and increase physical activity in patients with moderate to severe COPD.262 A major barrier to full participation is access, which is particularly limited by geography, culture, finances, transport and other logistics.^{248,263,264}
+Virtual reality pulmonary rehabilitation could be an alternative combined or not with traditional exercise training; this may be of particular interest in countries where the length of pulmonary rehabilitation programs is limited to less than 4 weeks.
+Another challenge is encouraging sustained long-term physical activity.
+Although the approach may need to be personalized, behavioral lifestyle physical activity intervention has shown promising results i.e., the potential to decrease sedentarity and increase physical activity in patients with moderate to severe COPD.
+A major barrier to full participation is access, which is particularly limited by geography, culture, finances, transport and other logistics.